MrMonsh/Auto-Splitters/Spider-Man (2000)/readme.md

 **Q:** Why is the Auto-Splitter not working?

 **A:** If you opened LiveSplit while the game was already running, please close the game and/or the emulator and re-open it.
 This should prompt the auto-splitter to look for it's memory address again and work just fine.
-(Special thanks to pugman for help in diagnosing this!)
+(Special thanks to **pugman** for their help in diagnosing this!)

 **Q:** The Auto-Splitter is still not working after trying the previous suggestion.
 What now?